Sharin-gun/Cisco-UC-Automation/README.md

 # Cisco UC Automation

-This Python scripts connects to a Cisco Unified Communications Manager (CUCM) CUCM 15.0.1.10000-32 using the AXL API and configure and retrieves available services and operations.
+This Python scripts connects to a Cisco Unified Communications Products using the AXL API and configure and retrieves available services and operations.

 ## Prerequisites

 Before using the script, ensure you have the following installed and configured:

 1. **Python 3.x**: Ensure that Python 3.x is installed.
-2. **CUCM WSDL File**: Download the AXL API WSDL file from your CUCM environment and provide the local path in the script.

 ### Install Dependencies